 Yes, there are a limited number of places on each course, and places are allocated on a first come first served basis.

 Can I attend more than one course?

 Yes you can.
 There is no limit to the number of courses that you attend, provided there are spaces available.
 Some subjects offer more than one course, in which case you may wish to attend multiple parts of the same subject.
 Alternatively, you might want to explore a range of different subjects to help inform your decision when choosing which subject to study at university.

 Where are the courses held?

-All Debate Chamber events take place at University of London venues in Bloomsbury.
-Maps to our regular venues along with transport information can be found here.
+Debate Chamber events are based at Student Central, University of London in Bloomsbury.
+You can see a map along with transport information here.

 How can I book my place?

-Once you have selected the course you wish to attend from the Summer Schools page, you can book your place by completing the online Booking Form at the bottom of the individual course page.
+Once you have selected the course you wish to attend from the Summer Schools page, you can choose your dates and book your place from the individual course pages.

 Is there a deadline for registration?